Safety of train traffic

 Accidents in train traffic are rare, which means that random variations play a major role in their yearly numbers.
 As a result, the development of the yearly number of accidents is not the best indicator for the development of safety in the short term.
 Incidents occur more frequently than accidents, which means that monitoring their number and severity makes it possible to obtain a clearer picture of the safety development trends than when looking at accidents.
 However, it is important to note that a change in the yearly number of reported incidents may indicate not only changes in the safety situation but also in the culture of reporting occurrences.

-In 2023, the Finnish Transport Infrastructure Agency was notified about 38 broken rails and 16 track buckles.
-The number of broken rails decreased by ten from the previous year, and the track buckle rates were highly similar to the previous year.
-In this context, it should be noted that a large annual variation has been identified in the reporting of track buckles and other track geometry errors.
+Five cases of track buckles were reported, which is clearly less than in previous years.
+All track buckles caused by hot weather reported in 2024 occurred in rails with wooden sleeper structures.
+Efforts to prevent buckles caused by heat have been made by improving the monitoring and control of rail temperatures.
+To this end, instructions for contractors and rail temperature forecasts have been developed, among other things.
+In this context, it should be noted that a large annual variation has been identified in the reporting of track buckles caused by heat and other track geometry errors.
 There may be errors in the classification of cases, and it is not certain if all cases have been reported as safety occurrences.
 Therefore, caution should be exercised considering the annual numbers of geometry errors and changes in the numbers.